BlinkPay/Blink-Debit-API-Client-Java/README.md

 This SDK allows merchants with Java-based e-commerce site to integrate with Blink PayNow and Blink AutoPay.

 # Minimum Requirements
+- Maven 3
 - Java 8

-- Spring Boot 2
-- Maven 3
+This SDK uses WebClient, a reactive web client introduced in Spring Framework 5, for making API calls.

 # Dependency
 ## Maven